Transfer Contacts to iPhone Without iTunes

 You’ll probably want to backup and sync the iPhone beforehand just in case something goes haywire importing the vCard, however unlikely that is.

-- From a computer where the contacts are stored, create a new email with the vCard attachment and send it to yourself (or rather, the email on the iPhone)
+1. From a computer where the contacts are stored, create a new email with the vCard attachment that you created from the Contacts app Export function, or whatever other app is used to store your contacts

-- Tap on “Add All # Contacts” to import the address book to the iPhone
+5. Tap on “Add All # Contacts” to import the address book to the iPhone* – this may take a moment depending on how large the address book is and how many contacts that are in the vcard file

 Notice the add option tells you how many contacts are stored within the vCard, making it easy to determine if all intended contact information is included.
 You can also manually select individual contacts from the list if you only wish to import one or two, but for the purpose here we’ll transfer them all over.